GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Dataset

 \subsection{Synthetic Renderings}

-To systematically evaluate spatial reasoning under controlled conditions, we render each 3D shape in our dataset from 20 randomly sampled viewpoints.
-These viewpoints are distributed uniformly over the viewing hemisphere, ensuring diverse perspective coverage.

-Rendering is performed using the Mitsuba physically-based renderer \cite{nimier2019mitsuba}.
-We use a perspective camera with a resolution of $256 \times 256$ pixels, a near clipping plane of $10^{-3}$, and a far clipping plane of $10^8$.
-For each view the object is rendered using diffuse shading.
-To simulate realistic lighting while preserving shape detail, we use a two-sided diffuse BRDF with a high-reflectance yellowish surface.

-Each rendering uses 1024 low-discrepancy samples per pixel to ensure smooth convergence, and lighting consists of a constant environment emitter with a radiance of (0.3, 0.3, 0.3).
-We disable global illumination by using a \texttt{direct} integrator with four emitter samples and no BSDF sampling.
-This setup emphasizes direct shading cues and minimizes confounding effects from indirect light or interreflections.
+To systematically evaluate spatial reasoning under controlled conditions, we rendered each of the 3D shapes described above using the Mitsuba physically-based renderer~\cite{nimier2019mitsuba} from 20 randomly sampled viewpoints.
+We distributed these viewpoints uniformly over the viewing hemisphere, ensuring diverse perspective coverage.
+We used a perspective camera with a resolution of $256 \times 256$ pixels, a near clipping plane of $10^{-3}$, and a far clipping plane of $10^8$.
+For each view, the object is rendered using diffuse shading.
+To simulate realistic lighting while preserving shape detail, we used a two-sided diffuse BRDF with a high-reflectance yellowish surface.
+Each rendering uses 1024 low-discrepancy samples per pixel to ensure smooth convergence.
+Instead of global illumination, which tended to reduce contrast between adjacent faces and obscure geometric boundaries, we adopted a direct integrator with four emitter samples and no BSDF sampling.
+This setup emphasizes sharp direct shading cues and produces face-to-face contrast more consistent with wild images, where distinguishing neighboring facets is typically easier.